Stimpacked/postit_js_application/README.md

 # postit_js_application
-A small application to create digital post-its and store them locally

-Originally created as part of a university exam for a course in webprogramming
+A small application to create digital and draggable post-its for local storage Originally created as part of a university exam for a course in webprogramming